-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian Dollars) (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements For the three and six month period ended June 30, 2016 and 2015 (Expressed in Canadian Dollars) (Unaudited)

 3. ACQUISITION (cont'd...)

 The Consideration Shares have been deposited into escrow pursuant to an escrow agreement, which allows for the release of the Consideration Shares over time, when the Company's Common shares trading on the Toronto Stock Exchange (the "TSX") reach certain price levels or in the face of certain major triggering events.
 The escrow agreement also provides for a standstill on the voting of the Consideration Shares while they are held in escrow, and to not vote the released Consideration Shares against the Company's management so long as Prophecy continues to be engaged in its current business.